d12frosted/elpa-mirror/stable-melpa/latex-table-wizard-readme.txt

 The keybinding set by default in the transient prefix are inspired to some extent by Emacs defaults.
-If you want to change these keybindings or change the layout of the transient interface in any way you should redefine the transient prefix in your configuration (or define a new one with another name), by taking inspiration from the one defined in this file (the macro that does that is called transient-define-prefix).
-Check out the documentation transient.el and

-  M-x describe-function transient-define-prefix
+If you want to change these keybindings you should change the value of the variable latex-table-wizard-transient-keys.
+See the info page for explanations.

 By default, the syntax this package expects is the one of standards LaTeX tabular environments, whereby "&" separates columns and "\\"